s1dv/Music_player01/README.md

-this is a python practice project i made using mygame and os
+this is a python practice project i made using pygame and os